steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem-contract.md

 * Rename of a file MUST be atomic.

-* Rename of a directory SHOULD be atomic.
-Blobstore filesystems MAY offer non-atomic directory renaming.
+* Rename of a directory MUST be atomic.
 * Delete of a file MUST be atomic.

 * Delete of an empty directory MUST be atomic.